 What I hold within me is how I intend to sincerely companion and support you.
 I am here due to a combination of personal experiences of loss, benefiting from the practices that supported me through my experiences of grief, my academic studies, and being with the dying and the bereaved.

-My personal experiences with death of loved ones began with the death of my only living grandparent when I was 9, followed by the deaths of two teenager-hood friends due to brutal murder and terminal illness, both at the age of 13.
-These were also the ages when I began my investigations in meditation and yoga.
+My personal experiences with illness, death and grief began with the death of my only living grandparent, my maternal grand motter, when I was 9; followed by the deaths of two teenager-hood friends due to brutal murder and terminal illness, both at the age of 13.
+These were also the ages when I began my investigations in the nature of life, meditation and yoga.
+When I was 18, I experienced a very difficult and painful illness which brought me face to face with my own mortality.
+I was lucky to fully recover.
 My mother died when I was twenty-seven, my father died five years later, both due to terminal illness.

 I found healing through cultivating meditative mind states, yoga, Traditional Chinese Medicine (TCM) and martial arts (I earned second degree black belt in Uechi-Ryu karate).
-After losing a few more friends to untimely accidents and terminal illnesses, I believed that I had become all too familiar with the impermanent nature of life, accepting the continuous cycle of birth and death.
+After losing a few more dear friends to untimely accidents and terminal illnesses, I believed that I had become all too familiar with the impermanent nature of life, accepting the continuous cycle of birth and death.
 To an extent, this was true.

 In 2014, my vibrant husband became suddenly ill of an incurable and rare illness and died within six weeks.
 I spent six weeks with him in two major hospitals in two major cities, while our five-year-old son was being cared for by family most of the time.